Lease Purchase Agreement: What You Should Know

 How The Buyer Benefits

-A lease purchase agreement can be attractive to renters for a range of reasons.
+A lease purchase agreement can be attractive to renters and first-time home buyers for a range of reasons.
 Here are the most common:

 - Down payment: The tenant will finish the lease term with a considerable down payment saved by simply paying rent.
-That said, the agreed upon rent is also likely to be higher than market value for this same reason.
+That said, the agreed-upon rent payment is also likely to be higher than the market value for this same reason.

 - Credit score: If the buyer doesn’t have a qualifying credit score for a mortgage, a lease purchase agreement can give the buyer time to repair their credit score or other credit problems while working towards homeownership.

-- Build equity: If the home value increases above the agreed upon purchasing price, the buyer has already built equity in the home.
+- Build equity: If the property’s value increases above the agreed-upon purchasing price, the buyer has already built equity in the home.

 How The Owner Benefits